evert/bigint-money/readme.md

   specified.
 * Uses 20 decimals for all calculations.

-`bigint` is still a fairly new Javascript.
-As of today it works in up-to-date versions of Chrome, Firefox and Node.js, but not yet in Safari.
-To see the current support status check out [caniuse.com][5].

 Benchmark
 ---------

 Most 'money' libraries on NPM only use 2 digits for precision, or use Javacript's "number" and will quickly overflow.

 The only comparible library I found was [big-money][7].
 It's probably